 -

-Templates and disclosures that cannot be changed without approval
+Templates and disclosures locked for approval

 -